bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brocard.md

 7. Published a paper on the number of intersecting points when two circles are inscribed in a square.
 8. Investigated a problem involving tangents to circles known as  "Brocard’s problem of four circles”.

-Born 12 May1845, Vignot (part of Commercy), France.
+Born 12 May 1845, Vignot (part of Commercy), France.
 Died 16 January 1922, Bar-le-Duc, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Brocard/)